frnprt/GitProfileSwitcher/README.md

 It will then ask the user to choose a course of action.
 - `Switch git credentials`: start the process to switch the current `user.name` and `user.email` with previously stored credentials. <br> If you have no credentials stored in the configuration, the program will abort execution.
 - `Setup new git credentials`: start the process to add new credentials to the program configuration.
 If you already have credentials for a given domain or a given entry in a domain, the program will ask you if you want to override them with the new ones.
-- `Erase git credentials`: start the process to erase existing credentials in the program configuration. <br> If you have no credentials stored in the configuration, the program will abort execution.
+- `Erase git credentials`: start the process to erase an existing set of credentials from configuration. <br> If you have no credentials stored, the program will abort execution.

 ## Populating the configuration file
 The configuration file follows the classic `.ini` format (more on it [here](https://en.wikipedia.org//wiki/INI_file)).